dacharyc/tealixir-website/content/_index.md

 We understand the frustration of forgetting great teas and buying disappointing ones.
 TeaLixir solves real problems we've experienced ourselves.
 {{< /why-card >}}

-{{< why-card title="Actually Intelligent" >}}
+{{< why-card title="Tea-Aware" >}}
 Unlike simple note-taking apps, TeaLixir understands tea.
-Our OCR knows the difference between a tea name and brewing instructions.
+The scanner knows the difference between a tea name and brewing instructions.
 {{< /why-card >}}

 {{< why-card title="Grows With You" >}}